grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 ## Before you begin

-* You must have an existing Grafana Agent Flow configuration to migrate.
+* You must have a Grafana Agent Flow configuration to migrate.
 * You must be running Grafana Agent Flow version v0.40 or later.
-* If auto-scaling is used:
-    * Disable auto-scaling for your Grafana Agent Flow deployment to prevent it from scaling during the migration.
+* If you use auto-scaling make sure you disable auto-scaling for your Grafana Agent Flow deployment to prevent it from scaling during the migration.

 ## Differences between Grafana Agent Flow and {{% param "PRODUCT_NAME" %}}

 * Only functionality marked _Generally available_ may be used by default.
-Functionality in _Experimental_ and _Public preview_ can be enabled by setting the `--stability.level` flag in [run].
+You can enable functionality in _Experimental_ and _Public preview_ by setting the `--stability.level` flag in [run].
 * The default value of `--storage.path` has changed from `data-agent/` to `data-alloy/`.
 * The default value of `--server.http.memory-addr` has changed from `agent.internal:12345` to `alloy.internal:12345`.
 * Debug metrics reported by {{% param "PRODUCT_NAME" %}} are prefixed with `alloy_` instead of `agent_`.
-* "Classic modules" (`module.file`, `module.git`, `module.http`, and `module.string`) has been removed in favor of import configuration blocks.
+* The "classic modules", `module.file`, `module.git`, `module.http`, and `module.string` have been removed in favor of import configuration blocks.
 * The `prometheus.exporter.vsphere` component has been replaced by the `otelcol.receiver.vcenter` component.

 [run]: ../../../reference/cli/run

 ## Steps

-### Prepare the Grafana Agent Flow configuration
+### Prepare your Grafana Agent Flow configuration

 {{< param "PRODUCT_NAME" >}} uses the same configuration format as Grafana Agent Flow, but some functionality has been removed.

 Before migrating, modify your Grafana Agent Flow configuration to remove or replace any unsupported components:

-* Flow's "classic modules" have been removed in favor of the new modules introduced in v0.40:
+* The "classic modules" in Grafana Agent Flow have been removed in favor of the modules introduced in v0.40:
     * `module.file` is replaced by the [import.file] configuration block.
     * `module.git` is replaced by the [import.git] configuration block.
     * `module.http` is replaced by the [import.http] configuration block.